LXMachado/Alex-s-Horoscope-Generator/README.md

 # Alex's Horoscope Generator (Project 1 - Mixed Messages)

 ## Project Objectives:
--Build a message generator program using JavaScript -Use Git version control
+- Build a message generator program using JavaScript
+- Use Git version control
--Use command line
+- Use command line
--Develop locally on your computer
+- Develop locally on your computer
--Prerequisites:
--JavaScript
+- Prerequisites:
+- JavaScript
--Git and GitHub
+- Git and GitHub
--Command line
+- Command line

 ## Description
 A simple web application that provides daily horoscope readings based on zodiac signs.
 Users can click the "Generate Horoscope" button to get their personalized horoscope message.